smatechnologies/opcon-basic-training/docs/Operation Views.md

 ### Diagrams and Views

-* In the Diagram option of the Job Selection tab the user can select several options to manipulate PERT view in Solution Mananger:
+* In the Diagram option of the Job Selection tab the user can select several options to manipulate PERT view in Solution Manager:
 * Progressive Discovery
   * A focused view of Dependency relationships
 * Isolate Dependency Chain View